-To Thomas Vonier, President, UIA.
-Serban Tiganas, Secretary General, UIA.
+To Thomas Vonier, President of the UIA.

 To Fionnuala Rogerson and Krzysztof Chwalibog, Co-Directors of the AfA WP, UIA, for their support and expertise.

 To Joseph Kwan, Director of the AfA WP of the UIA and Vassilis Sgoutas, former President of the UIA, for their great knowledge and ongoing help, both founders of this AfA WP.